 My job is to find the best treasury talent available within the market at a given moment.

 On a personal level, I am a very proud father of two daughters and two sons, I want my children to be measured upon their individual merits as uniquely talented individuals not their gender.
 However, I am a realist and I know that the treasury profession can prove a challenging environment for women.
 There are still some dinosaurs out there who when they interview a female candidate they question whether they might leave to have children in a few years’ time and will they have to find someone to cover their maternity leave?
 Or will they need to replace them?

 On a personal level, I believe employers need to consider that women returning to work after having a child need to be supported.

-I know of men in treasury roles who have had much more sympathetic treatment and dispensation when returning from illness or injury than many women going back after maternity leave.
+I know of men in treasury jobs who have had much more sympathetic treatment and dispensation when returning from illness or injury than many women going back after maternity leave.

 “Flexible Working Made My Treasury Career”